sohibmoslem/VizTube/README.md

 ## 📋 API Documentation & Testing

-A comprehensive Postman collection is included for API testing.
-Please follow the detailed instructions in the **Postman API Testing Guide** to set up the environment and test all endpoints.
+A comprehensive Postman collection is included for API testing with all endpoints pre-configured and organized by functionality.

+### 📚 **Testing Resources**

+- **📄 [Postman Testing Guide](./viztube-postman-guide.md)**: Complete step-by-step instructions for setting up and using the Postman collection
+- **📄 [MongoDB Atlas Search Setup](./viztube-atlas-search-guide.md)**: Guide to configure Atlas Search for advanced video search functionality
+- **📦 [Postman Collection](./VizTube.postman_collection.json)**: Pre-configured API requests for all endpoints

+### 🚀 **Quick Start Testing**

+1. Import the `VizTube.postman_collection.json` file into Postman
+2. Follow the [Postman Testing Guide](./viztube-postman-guide.md) for environment setup
+3. Configure [Atlas Search](./viztube-atlas-search-guide.md) for search functionality
+4. Start testing all API endpoints with authentication flow

 ### Key API Endpoints